 The moment you find out your pregnant is indescribable; you discover that your child is growing inside you, and a future full of love and surprises lays ahead.
 As your body changes and nourishes your developing child, it’s important to ensure that you’re getting all of the nutrients necessary for the both of you.
-Read on to learn more about what to eat during pregnancy in order to ensure that you stay healthy and your little one’s growth and development is optimal.
+Read on to learn more about what to eat during pregnancy in order to ensure that you stay healthy and your child’s growth and development is optimal.

 Nutrition Guide During Pregnancy